-Average annual growth rates - reduction by 1% Terminal growth rate - reduction by 1% Discount rate - increase by 1% No impairment in either the Tyres & Wheels CGU or OE CGU No impairment in either the Tyres & Wheels CGU or OE CGU No impairment in either the Tyres & Wheels CGU or OE CGU
+- Average annual growth rates reduction by 1% No impairment in either the Tyres & Wheels CGU or MPC CGU

+- Terminal growth rate reduction by 1%

+- Discount rate increase by 1.0%

+No impairment in either the Tyres & Wheels CGU or MPC CGU No impairment in Tyres & Wheels CGU, but for the MPC CGU, the Group would have had to recognise an impairment against the carrying value of goodwill of \$700,000.

-In the prior year, the only reasonably possible change in any of the key assumptions that would have resulted in an impairment in any CGU was if the discount rate increased by 1%, the OE CGU would have had to recognise a \$700,000 impairment against the carrying value of goodwill.
+In the prior year, there were no reasonably possible changes in any of the key assumptions that would have resulted in an impairment in any CGU.